Designing Geometric Algebras - Rotors

 Rotors for different up functions

 With a more complicated up function this is no different.
 The bivectors will still eg. rotate between two components of two basis vectors.
 The result looks more interesting though.
-If we have a basis vector for thex2term and another basis vector for a constant term, we can rotate between a parabola and a straight line!
-This is demonstrated below with an algebra that has 3 basis vectors and corresponding terms in the up functionx2,y,1.Here's another example where we rotate an elliptic curve into vertical lines (the algebra can represent vertical line tuples).
+If we have a basis vector for the term and another basis vector for a constant term, we can rotate between a parabola and a straight line!
+This is demonstrated below with an algebra that has 3 basis vectors and corresponding terms in the up function .Here's another example where we rotate an elliptic curve into vertical lines (the algebra can represent vertical line tuples).

 Basis vectors as mirrors